stefano-ferretti/stefano-ferretti.github.io/publications.md

 - S. Ferretti & G. D'Angelo,
-Multiplayer Online Games over Scale-Free Networks: a Viable Solution?, in Proceedings of the International Workshop on DIstributed SImulation & Online gaming (DISIO 2010) - ICST Conference on Simulation Tools and Techniques (SIMUTools 2010), Torremolinos (Spain), ICST, March 2010. [pdf]
+Multiplayer Online Games over Scale-Free Networks: a Viable Solution?, in Proceedings of the International Workshop on DIstributed SImulation & Online gaming (DISIO 2010) - ICST Conference on Simulation Tools and Techniques (SIMUTools 2010), Torremolinos (Spain), ICST, March 2010.

 - S. Ferretti,
-On the Degree Distribution of Opportunistic Networks, in Proceedings of the 2nd International Workshop on Mobile Opportunistic Networking, ACM/SIGMOBILE MobiOpp 2010, Pisa (Italy), ACM Press, New York, NY, 151-154, February 2010. [pdf]
+On the Degree Distribution of Opportunistic Networks, in Proceedings of the 2nd International Workshop on Mobile Opportunistic Networking, ACM/SIGMOBILE MobiOpp 2010, Pisa (Italy), ACM Press, New York, NY, 151-154, February 2010.

 - G. Rossi, S. Ferretti & G. D'Angelo,
-Equilibrium Selection in Multistage Congestion Games for Real-Time Streaming, in Proceedings of 3rd ICST/ACM International Workshop on Game Theory in Communication Networks, Pisa (Italy), ICST/ACM, October 2009. [pdf]
+Equilibrium Selection in Multistage Congestion Games for Real-Time Streaming, in Proceedings of 3rd ICST/ACM International Workshop on Game Theory in Communication Networks, Pisa (Italy), ICST/ACM, October 2009.

 - S. Ferretti & V. Ghini,
-A Web 2.0, Location-based Architecture For A Seamless Discovery Of Points of Interests, in Proceedings of 5th Advanced International Conference on Telecommunications (AICT 2009), Venice (Italy), IEEE Communications Society, May 2009. [pdf] [bib]
+A Web 2.0, Location-based Architecture For A Seamless Discovery Of Points of Interests, in Proceedings of 5th Advanced International Conference on Telecommunications (AICT 2009), Venice (Italy), IEEE Communications Society, May 2009.  [bib]
 BEST PAPER AWARD

 - S. Ferretti, S. Mirri, M. Roccetti, C. Sermenghi & V. Conforti,